Marklogic-retired/marklogic-data-hub/_pages/docs/gradletasks.md

 We recommend the use of the [net.saliman.properties](https://github.com/stevesaliman/gradle-properties-plugin) Gradle plugin to manage different environments.

-You can include the plugin by adding this to your `build.gradle` file:
+You can include the plugin by adding the following to your `build.gradle` file.
+You may need to adjust the com.marklogic.ml-data-hub version to match the DHF version you intend to use.

 ```groovy
 plugins {